aiidateam/aiida-tutorials/docs/sections/fundamentals/basics.md

 ```

-There are several important things to note from the obtained output.
+There are several important things we can learn from the obtained output.
-The first is description of the calculation, which explains that it adds up two numbers together.
+The first is description of the calculation, which explains that it adds two numbers together.
 Then there are the inputs, of which 3 are required: the code to be used to add the numbers up, and the two numbers to be added up.
 Finally, among the outputs, you can see the `sum` which contains the result of the addition.